 Convenient Call flows

-The best way to start investigating a call is, of course, a Call flow of all the packets.
+The best way to start investigating a call or an SMPP transaction is, of course, a timeline chart of all the packets.

-- Appealing Call flow charts with clickable packets to view their contents.
+- Appealing Call/SMPP flow charts with clickable packets to view their contents.

 - Call flows can show all legs and hunt attempts of a call if they are called from CDRs.

 - Easily remove the legs you dont need and share the rest with your partners.